Maine

 To prevent out-of-state redemption fraud, rules were added in 2009, requiring people wishing to redeem more than 2,500 beverage containers at a time to provide their name, license plate number, and address each time they return containers in bulk.
 Exceptions are made for nonprofit organizations.
 Other changes made at this time include a limit on the number of redemption centers in a municipality, based on population, and a requirement for dealers or redemption centers to accept plastic wrap used for beverage containers.

-Provisions for "commingling agreements" exist in the Maine legislation to increase the efficiency of this process.
-The following information from a study by the Maine Department of Agriculture 1
+Provisions for "commingling agreements" exist in the Maine legislation to increase the efficiency of the redemption process.
+The following information from a study by the Maine Department of Agriculture: 1

 "Commingling groups” which represent approximately 2/3 of the beverage industry are 2 or more initiators of deposit (distributors) of beverage containers for which they have initiated deposits to be commingled by dealers and redemption centers.
 The advantages of comingling agreements allow for the commingling of beverage containers by like product group (beer, wine, spirits and soft drinks etc.) material and size.